|

 not to confuse the 2 methods.

-public MSBLayout.MutableConstraints seek(Component comp)
+autobox(String)public MSBLayout.MutableConstraints seek(Component comp)

-in the box hierarchy, place the insert cursor before it and
+Component in the box hierarchy, place the insert cursor before it and

-.
+make it available via current().
 Will place the insert cursor immediately before

-comp in the box hierarchy so that the next Component
+comp in the box hierarchy so that the next Component that is added to the layout

 will be inserted before comp.
-Also makes current()
+Also makes current() return the

-associated with comp.
+MutableConstraints associated with comp.
 If you seek for the

-background component of a box added e.g. by hbox(Container)
+background component of a box added e.g. by hbox(Container), this will seek to the

 container box that has the background component set (unless it is the outer-most box).

-associated with comp.
+MutableConstraints associated with comp.
 This

 allows you to easily access the constraints for a component added earlier.

-- if comp is not part of this layout.
+NoSuchElementException - if comp is not part of this layout.
 This Exception will also be thrown if the

-'s add() methods; User code should not call it directly.
+Container's add() methods; User code should not call it directly.

 Adds comp to this layout at the current insert cursor position and advances the cursor by one.

-addLayoutComponent(Component, Object)
+addLayoutComponent(Component, Object).

-public MSBLayout remove(Component comp)
+addLayoutComponent in interface LayoutManagerpublic MSBLayout remove(Component comp)

-this MSBLayout is LayoutManager
+Container this MSBLayout is LayoutManager for and sets

 the insert cursor to the old position of comp in the box hierarchy, so that adding a new